 Erin Riley knows that strong relationships are key in complex cases.
 Erin was a summer associate at Keller Rohrback in 1999, and joined Keller Rohrback’s complex litigation group in 2000.

 Since the Fall of 2001, her practice has focused on representing employees and retirees in ERISA actions involving defined contribution, defined benefit, and health benefit plans.
 She has successfully litigated a number of ERISA breach of fiduciary duty cases including cases filed against Washington Mutual, Merrill Lynch and WorldCom.
 Erin has worked on ERISA-related articles and amicus briefs, and has spoken at ERISA-related conferences.
-She is a former Plaintiffs’ Co-Chair of the Civil Procedure Subcommittee for the ABA Employee Benefits Committee, and is currently a senior editor of the Employee Benefits Law (BNA) treatise.
+She has been actively involved with the Employee Benefits Law (Bloomberg-BNA) treatise since 2012.
+She currently serves as a Co-Chair of the Board of Senior Editors of the treatise, and formerly served as Plaintiffs’ Co-Chair of the Civil Procedure Subcommittee and as a senior editor.

 She earned her J.D. from the University of Wisconsin, where she served as an editor of the Wisconsin Law Review.
 She received her undergraduate degree from Gonzaga University.